MrSupiri/DearDiary/README.md

-# Dear Diray
+# Dear Diary

-A diray that will find facts about you even you didn't knew
+A diary that will find facts about you, even you didn't knew